 In the Mesdag Panorama, you step into the painting: a 3D, 360° image of Scheveningen of another era; the people, the beach, and the rough North Sea.
 You’re in a museum – and you’re on the beach!

 You’ve heard about Stonehenge, of course, but are you familiar with Newgrange?
 Just across the water, in Ireland, Newgrange is a temple even older than the mysterious stones at Salisbury Plain.
 97 standing stones surround the megalithic tomb.
 You’ll be with a guide; can’t wander about on your own in here; small groups are let […]

 As I write this, I’m sat in my favourite cafe in Rauma, for the third time in two days.
-I’m in Finland to have a look at two of the country’s world heritage sites.
+I’m in Finland to have a look at some of the country’s world heritage sites.
 As you know, I’m on a quest to see many of them, perhaps even all, and I’m really enjoying this self-imposed […]

 In Vilnius, the thought-provoking and disturbing Museum of Genocide Victims – often referred to as the KGB Museum – left me breathless.
 And not in a good way.
 But make no mistake about it.
 This is from our recent past, and should be, needs to be, experienced.
 Housed in the former KGB headquarters, a grand […]

 A street in Leningrad, Soviet Union – February 1984 (the present-day Russian city of St Petersburg)

 Rock carvings are prolific in Scandinavia.
 Our prehistoric forebears must have been particularly eager to express themselves.
 You’ll find them everyhwhere, and often very well preserved.
 In fact, there’s a large moose carving not far from my home, next to a playground.
 But two of the petroglyph sites are apparently more interesting than the rest. […]